A delicious vegan rhubarb muffins recipe, lightly flavoured with ginger. An easy and tasty way to use up a glut of rhubarb.

 What to cook with rhubarb

 If you look at a classic rhubarb compote or crumble recipe you’ll notice that there’s a huge amount of sugar added.
-Check out my low sugar rhubarb compote recipe.
+Check out my low sugar rhubarb compote recipe for a healthier version.

 These vegan rhubarb muffins however are one of my favourite ways to cook with rhubarb.
 Give them a try and let me know what you think.